SeanLittle4/Pen-Testing/README.md

 # Pentesting Resources
-Lessons from VHL, HTB, and OSCP
+Lessons from VHL, HTB, and OSCP (on Wiki page)